 Jesus humorously nicknamed John and his brother James "the sons of thunder" in recognition of their sometimes impulsively misplaced behavior (Mark 3:17).
 He, along with James (the Greater) and Peter were the only three future apostles to witness Jesus' transfiguration (Matthew 17).
 The New Testament strongly indicates John was the closest disciple to Christ (see John 13:23 - 25).

 John wrote five New Testament books during his ministry.
 He likely died around 100 A.D. after authoring the book of Revelation and canonizing the New Testament shortly thereafter.
-Read about John's connection to the Apostle Paul.
+For still more information, please read his listing under people connected to Paul.

 When God's builds his eternal New Jerusalem, the gemstone that will be an everlasting memorial to his efforts will either be a jasper or a sapphire.